David Mabberley: Honours and awards

 Among the awards he has received are the José Cuatrecasas Medal for Excellence in Tropical Botany and the Peter Raven Award (by the American Society of Plant Taxonomists "to a plant systematist who has made successful efforts to popularize botany to non-scientists"), both in 2004.
 In 2006 he was awarded the Linnean Medal of the Linnean Society of London and, in 2011, the Robert Allerton Award for Excellence in Tropical Botany of the National Tropical Botanical Garden, USA.
 He is a Corresponding Member, American Society of Plant Taxonomists (since 1999) and Fellow, Indian Botanical Society (since 2015).

-In 1993 he was elected President of the Society for the History of Natural History.
-In 2005 he was elected President of the IAPT.
+From 1993 to 1996 he served as President of the Society for the History of Natural History, and in 2025 was awarded the society's Founders Medal.

+In 2005 he was elected President of the IAPT, and in 2010 was elected the chairman of its General Committee.

 In 2016 he was appointed a Member of the Order of Australia for significant service to horticultural science, particularly to plant taxonomy and tropical botany, as an academic, researcher and author.

 In 2018 he was presented with the award of Doctor of Science (DSc honoris causa) by the Vice-Chancellor of Macquarie University in recognition of his outstanding contribution to horticultural science.